 As the star pitmaster of an at-home barbecue, you may carefully select cuts of beef, pork, chicken, and fish from a nearby butcher shop.
 You may also opt for fresh, hearty vegetables at your local farmer’s market.
-Bell peppers, onions, summer squash, aubergine, corn-on-the-cob, and asparagus are all great for grilling.
+Bell peppers, onions, summer squash, eggplant, corn-on-the-cob, and asparagus are all great for grilling.

 Rather than marinating, basting, or coating these thoughtful choices with any generic, store-bought barbecue sauce or dry rub, why not elevate the experience and blend your own?
-You can easily customise the flavor profile and ingredients to your liking while also avoiding the extra sugar, salt, additives, and preservatives often found in bottled sauces and pre-packaged spice blends.
+You can easily customize the flavor profile and ingredients to your liking while also avoiding the extra sugar, salt, additives, and preservatives often found in bottled sauces and pre-packaged spice blends.

 Here are a few ways to surprise and delight guests with your homemade barbecue skills: